 Train and educate all workers in proper waste disposal management.
 Provide onsite containers marked off for waste disposal.
 Be sure to inspect sites daily to collect any remaining debris after the workday and properly dispose of materials.

-Finally, you should set up BMPs for overlooked things like toilets, which should be located off construction sites, far away from any natural water sources, and out of the path of stormwater runoff.
-Identify all potentially hazardous sources and implement proper BMPs to eliminate the risk of any potential runoff or leaching of hazardous chemicals.
+Finally, you should set up BMPs for overlooked things like toilets.
+These should be located off construction sites, far away from natural water sources, and out of the path of stormwater runoff.
+Identify all potentially hazardous sources and implement proper BMPs to eliminate the risk of potential runoff or leaching of hazardous chemicals.

 5. Cover Up Construction Materials